-Comp onent Description (1) ψ Power light On: The computer is on.
+Component Description (1) ዕ Power light On: The computer is on.
 Blinking: The computer is in the Sleep state, a power-saving state.
 The computer shuts off power to the display and other unneeded components.
 Off: The computer is off or in Hibernation.
 Hibernation is a power-saving state that uses the least amount of power.
-(2) Caps lock light On: Caps lock is on, which switches the key input to all capital letters.
-(3) 4 ⊚ Mute light Amber: Computer sound is off.Off: Computer sound is on.
+(2) 4 ⊗ Mute light Amber: Computer sound is off.Off: Computer sound is on.
+(3) Caps lock light On: Caps lock is on, which switches the key input to all capital letters.